deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/motivation.md

 If you want to make something happen then don't wait it to happen, make it happen.

+We do this not because it is easy, but because we thought it would be easy

 Antifragile: Things That Gain from Disorder by Nassim Nicholas Taleb

 ### Antifragile